Chenshanming-repo/NanoFilter/README.md

-# VCF Filtering Script
+# NanoFilter

 ## Overview

-This script filters low-consistency variants from a VCF file using a reference genome and BAM alignment.
+This software filters low-consistency variants from a VCF file using a reference genome and BAM alignment.
 It provides options to filter both SNPs and INDELs based on consistency scores.

 ## Usage